cupcake-recipes.com

 Preparation Steps

-• Heat the oil in a large skillet over medium heat.
-Add the onion and ground beef.
-Cook breaking the beef apart and stirring often, until meat is evenly browned and onions are tender.
+• Heat the olive oil in a large skillet over medium-high heat.
+Add the diced onion and green bell pepper, and sauté until softened, about 3 to 4 minutes.

 Recipes Should You See